fastapi/sqlmodel/docs/tutorial/fastapi/multiple-models.md

 This is because in our **SQLModel** class we declare the `id` with `Optional[int]`, because it could be `None` in memory until we save it in the database and we finally get the actual ID.

-But in the responses, we would always send a model from the database, and it would **always have an ID**.
-So the `id` in the responses could be declared as required too.
+But in the responses, we must always send a model from the database, and it must **always have an ID**.
+So the `id` in the responses must also be declared as required.

-This would mean that our application is making the compromise with the clients that if it sends a hero, it would for sure have an `id` with a value, it would not be `None`.
+This means that our application is making the promise to the clients that if it sends a hero, it will for sure have an `id` with a value, it will not be `None`.

-### Why Is it Important to Compromise with the Responses
+### Why Is it Important to have a contract for Responses

 The ultimate goal of an API is for some **clients to use it**.

 The clients could be a frontend application, a command line program, a graphical user interface, a mobile application, another backend application, etc.

-And the code those clients write depends on what our API tells them they **need to send**, and what they can **expect to receive**.
+And the code those clients write depends on what our API tells them they **need to send**, and what they must **expect to receive**.

 Making both sides very clear will make it much easier to interact with the API.